 Consumer Product Safety Improvement Act (CPSIA) is a regulation that was put into force to address, among other things:

 US importers and manufacturers must test children’s products to ensure they do not contain hazardous substances like lead and phthalates and comply with toy safety requirements.

-If you do not prove that your product is safe, you can be imposed a fine which can reach $100,000 per individual violation ($15 million max), as well as the possibility of asset forfeiture and imprisonment of up to five years.
+If you do not prove that your product is safe, you can be imposed a fine that can reach $100,000 per individual violation ($15 million max), as well as the possibility of asset forfeiture and imprisonment of up to five years.

 You can see ASTM F 963-17 requirements on the official CPSC website.